MattMcFarland/dungener/readme.md

 A tuple of rooms and the tree. rooms contains data about each room in the map, and the tree contains traversable tree of containing cells primarily used for calling rendering functions

-#### returns

-A tuple of rooms and the tree. rooms contains data about each room in the map, and the tree contains traversable tree of containing cells primarily used for calling rendering functions.

 #### Rendering

 Assuming you have created something like the `on_path_render` and `on_room_render` functions above, you then iterate over the rooms and traverse the tree to render the map.
 In the demo, we use these functions: